-As it turns out, a decoder losing its programming is just a LESS extreme case of the same issue that causes permanent damage and requiring return of the decoder for repair.
+As it turns out, a decoder losing its programming is just a LESS extreme case of the same electrical issue (voltage spikes) that causes permanent damage (Blows Up) and requiring return of the decoder for repair.

 To learn more about both root problem and the solution, go here: